Hawaiian Chicken Long Rice

 Chicken long rice is a favorite of locals in Hawaii.
 It is a flavorful, light dish that is great on its own, or with any of your favorite Hawaiian foods!

-Large bowl of Hawaiian Style Chicken Long Rice Noodles garnished with green onions and chopsticks.
+Side view of Hawaiian Style Chicken Long Rice Noodles in two bowls with wooden chopsticks.
+Ginger and green onions on the side.

 What is Chicken Long Rice?

 Chicken Long Rice is a well-known Hawaiian comfort food dish that consists of long rice noodles, tender chicken, and a flavorful broth infused with ginger and garlic.
 Originally inspired by Chinese cuisine and adapted to Hawaiian tastes, chicken long rice is often served at gatherings and family meals.
-Its a simple dish with yet satisfying flavors make it a go-to option for those seeking a taste of authentic Hawaiian cuisine.
+This simple dish with satisfying flavors is a go-to option for those seeking a taste of authentic Hawaiian cuisine.

 Despite being an island favorite, you can find all the ingredients for this dish on the mainland too.
 Here’s what you need: